 The standard terms are for payment to be made at the end of the month following invoice.
 These terms have not changed during the reporting period.
 The longest terms agreed are for payments to be made at the end of the month two months after invoice.
 Suppliers are notified of the payment terms as part of the supplier approval process, prior to the commencement of business.

 Were there any changes to the standard payment terms in the reporting period?

 Maximum contractual payment period agreed

-The longest terms agreed are for payments to be made at the end of month, two months after invoice.
+Longest terms are for payments to be made at the end of the month two months after invoice.

 Any other information about payment terms